 Josef Pánek (b.
 1966) received his masters and PhD in Prague, Czech Rep., then worked in Norway and Australia, before finally returning to the Czech Republic.
 He debuted with a collection of short stories The Opal Digger (2013).
-His second book Love in the Time of Global Climate Change (2017) has won the Magnesia Litera, Czechia’s highest literary honour in 2018 and the rights have been sold to 9 countries so far.
+His second book Love in the Time of Global Climate Change (Argo, 2017) won the Magnesia Litera, Czechia’s highest literary honour in 2018 and the rights have been sold to 9 countries so far.

 February 2017, 160 pages

 Available material: English sample, German translation, French translation

 Rights sold: Poland (Stara szkola), Bulgaria (Iskry), Italy (Keller editore), Croatia (Umjetnička organizacija Artikulacije), Egypt (Al Arabi), France (Éditions Denoël), Germany (KLAK Verlag), Serbia (Akademska Knjiga), Romania (Editura Casa Cartii de Stiinta)

 Remarkably dense and disturbing text from one of the most distinctive voices of contemporary Czech literature.